-The Baltic-wide study “Let’s discover invisible people: what official statistics don’t tell us about the population and their problems” also reveals that this group has the motivation to work, but lacks social skills and adequate public support.
+The Baltic-wide study “Let’s discover invisible people: what official statistics don’t tell us regarding the population and their problems” also reveals that this group has the motivation to work, but lacks social skills and adequate public support.
 However, it is possible to get these people out of the grip of long unemployment, experts say.

 Gets caught in a vicious circle